Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Reduced-order surrogate modeling framework

 where $\mathbf{P} = \left(\mathbf{p}^{(m)}\right)_{m=1}^M$, $\mathbf{y} = \left(y^{(m)}\right)_{m=1}^M$, $\mathbf{k}\left(\mathbf{p}^*, \mathbf{P}\right) = \left(k\left(\mathbf{p}^*, \mathbf{p}^{(m)}\right)\right)_{m=1}^M$, and $\mathbf{k}\left(\mathbf{P}, \mathbf{p}^*\right) = \left(k\left(\mathbf{p}^{(m)}, \mathbf{p}^*\right)\right)_{m=1}^M$.
 The predictions of the \gls{gp}-based \gls{rsm} are obtained by evaluating the mean function of the predictive distribution upon new data points, equivalently,

 In this work, the assumed prior has zero mean and the ellipsoidal Gaussian covariance function

 where $\boldsymbol{\theta} = \left(\theta_i\right)_{i=1}^P$ is a vector of hyperparameters.
+Note that, for ease of notation, the hyperparameter vector $\boldsymbol{\theta}$ has been omitted prior to \eqref{eq:ellipsoidal-covariance}.
 Training the \gls{gp}-based \gls{rsm} entails optimizing the hyperparameters such that the likelihood of observing the data contained within the training dataset $\mathcal{D}_{\text{t}}$, denoted as $\mathcal{P}\left(\mathcal{D}_{\text{t}}, \boldsymbol{\theta}\right)$, is maximized \cite{williams2006gaussian}.
 Here, this is accomplished with a covariance matrix adaptation evolution strategy (CMA-ES) optimizer \cite{hansen2001completely}.
 Similar to the \gls{pce}, the implementation of the \gls{gp}-based \gls{rsm} is based on the \texttt{UQLab} software \cite{marelli2014uqlab}.

 Note that the presentation above concentrated on a scalar \gls{qoi} and its approximation by a \gls{gp}.
 Multi-output \glspl{gp} can be obtained in various ways, for example, using a so-called co-Kriging model or assuming a multi-output covariance \cite{liu2018remarks}.
 In this work, we opt for the simplest solution of considering the elements of a vector-valued \gls{qoi} to be independent and treating them separately, which was found to be sufficient.